mmkke/GMRI/PROTOTYPE.md

 ### Select Countries of Interest

 The data obtained from NOAA encompassed all imports from Europe.
-From this dataset, we selected countries with Barents Sea fisheries—namely Iceland, Norway, and Russia—along with Domestic landings in Portland, Maine from the Portland Fish Exchange.
+From this dataset, we selected countries with Barents Sea fisheries—namely Iceland, Norway, and Russia, and combined it with Domestic landings in Portland, Maine obtained from the Portland Fish Exchange.

 ```python